rossj/rackit/README.md

 When initializing Rackit, here are the options and defaults:

-- user: '' - your Rackspace username
+    {
+        user : '', // Your Rackspace username
-- key: '' - your Rackspace API key
+		key : '', // Your Rackspace API key
-- prefix: 'dev' - the prefix for your Cloud Files containers
-- baseURI: 'https://auth.api.rackspacecloud.com/v1.0' - the API entry point, which may change depending on your country
-- useSNET: false - whether or not to use SNET for super-fast Cloud Server to Cloud File networking
-- useCDN: true - tells Rackit whether to CDN enable new containers it creates
-- useSSL: true - tells Rackit whether to use the SSL version of CDN URIs
+		prefix : 'dev', // The prefix for your Cloud Files containers baseURI : 'https://auth.api.rackspacecloud.com/v1.0', // The API entry point - may change based on your country tempURLKey : null, // A secret for generating temporary URLs useSNET : false,
+		useCDN : true,
+		useSSL : true,
-- verbose: false - if set to true, log messages will be generated
+		verbose : false, // If set to true, log messages will be generated logger : console.log // Function to receive log messages }
-- logger: console.log - if verbose is true, this function will recieve the log messages

 # Methods
 ### #add(localPath, [options,] callback)
-- localPath - a path to the file to upload
+- localPath - A path to the file to upload
-- options - a hash of additional options
+- options - A hash of additional options
-  - type - a MIME type (e.g. 'Image/JPEG').
+  - type - A MIME type (e.g. 'Image/JPEG').
 If not specified, mime-magic is used.
+  - filename - What to name the file on Cloud Files.
+Omit to have Rackit generate a UID.
-  - meta - a hash of additional metadata to store along with the file
+  - meta - A hash of additional metadata to store along with the file.
+  - headers - A hash of additional headers to send.
-- callback(err, cloudContainer, cloudFileName) - returns information about the location of the file.
-You should concatenate the container and file name in the form 'container/file-name' for storage.
-This format is used as input to other methods.
+- callback(err, cloudPath) - returns information about the location of the file.
+In the form 'container/file-name' to be used as input to other methods.

 Uploads a file to the cloud.
 The uploaded file will be given a random 24-character file name.